jcd101/Hello-world/README.md

 # Hello-world
-This is a test area
+This is a test area in which I can try out how to use Github